 Dealing with sexual harassment in the workplace can be emotionally painful, financially stressful and physically dangerous.
+This type of abuse often stems from a power imbalance, where one person uses their power or position to control or intimidate others.
 No worker should ever have to put up with sexual harassment in the workplace.
-That is why Jillian Fairchild founded Fairchild Employment Law: to protect workers and hold employers accountable for acts of wrongdoing.
+That is why Jillian Fairchild founded Fairchild Employment Law: to protect victims, support survivors, and hold employers and perpetrators accountable.

 Why Choose Fairchild Employment Law?

 - Before starting Fairchild Employment Law, Jillian Fairchild was a defense lawyer for 15 years.
+This experience gives her insight into how companies protect their organization, money, and reputation.
 She has a deep understanding of employer defense tactics that she can use to secure the best possible case outcome for you.

 How a Sexual Harassment Lawyer Can Help

-An experienced workplace sexual harassment attorney can make your legal experience simple, effective, rewarding, and as stress-free as possible.
+Our experienced workplace sexual harassment attorneys can make your legal experience simple, effective, rewarding, and as stress-free as possible.
 You are already going through enough when faced with unlawful acts of sexual harassment or discrimination at work.
 Hire an attorney to handle the complex legal process for you for peace of mind.

 What Is Sexual Harassment?